 EFPTA also has links with higher education (HE) organisations, including the UK Higher Education Academy (HEA), and EuroPLAT, which organises conferences and issues a Newsletter.
 Although its focus is primarily on university level psychology education, EuroPLAT also supports pre-university teaching: EFPTA was represented at the first EuroPLAT conference in Edinburgh, Scotland, in July 2010, and at the second conference in Vilnius, Lithuania, in June 2012.
 In 2013 EuroPLAT ran several symposia at the European Congress of Psychology in Stockholm, on themes of 'Employability' and 'Psychological Literacy' in psychology education.
 At the 2016 EFPTA Conference in Prague, EuroPLAT provided a workshop on psychological literacy.

-The 2017 EuroPLAT conference will take place in Salzburg, Austria, on 18-20 September 2017, and EFPTA members gave a Symposium on aspects of psychology education at pre-university level in Europe.
+The 2017 EuroPLAT conference took place in Salzburg, Austria, on 18-20 September 2017, and EFPTA members gave a Symposium on aspects of psychology education at pre-university level in Europe.